rajp152k/rajp152k.github.io/content/post/writing setup.md

  - To write for myself
  - To write for others

 Both are important aspects towards being good writer and need to be independently catered to so as to not deter my proficiency in the other.

-The buffers will be a personal brain dump where I won't care about formalizing my notes and any other necessities of published works.They will be shorter and linked to other buffers.
+The buffers will be a personal brain dump where I won't care about formalizing my notes and any other necessities of published works.
+They will be shorter and linked to other buffers.
 The main blog will be a formalized projection of multiple inter-related buffers into one serialized output : a snapshot of the living, breathing organism that I intend the buffers to evolve into.

-# Ah well.., here we go again...
+# Here we go again...

-I'm not exactly as bummed as CJ was, not exactly as enthusiastic as I was when I first began writing: this time around..
-I'm wise enough to not expect where there is no point in expecting.
+This time around, I do feel relatively wiser and a little more tempered than when I first began.
+Quite excited to know as to what I achieve with a fresher but slightly more mature perspective than I had 4 years ago.